tschettervictor/bsd-apps/mediamtx/README.md

 - go version to use (currently defaluts to 122)

 ## Mount points (should be mounted outside the jail)
-- `/usr/local/etc/mediamtx` - config file directory
+- `/usr/local/etc/mediamtx` - config directory

 ## Jail Properties
 - none